 Subprime lenders are loosening credit standards because they know they can repossess their collateral without using the judicial process.
 In Illinois, a car lender can install a device that turns your car off if you miss payment.
 Also, a lender can repossess your automobile without going into court.
 Nonetheless, we need our cars so that we can get to work and earn money to meet our monthly budget.

 At Olstein Law, we are here to help.
 If you are having trouble making your car payments, you might be eligible to lower your payment by filing for Bankruptcy.
 In a Bankruptcy, you can modify the interest rate on your loan to make the payments more affordable.
-Or, you might be able to get out of your loan completely.
+Or you might be able to get out of your loan completely.
 We have helped hundreds of consumers facing repossession by helping them modify their car loans.
-Contact Mr. Olstein today at 312-725-4132 to discuss your options.
+Contact us online today to start discussing your options.